Powerful inaction, conspicuous absence, bountiful void

 Did you consider how important pauses, gaps, blanks and intervals, those scattered pieces of nothing can be?

-Did you consider planning, timing them and respecting them as carefully as you devise what you do?
+Did you consider planning, timing them and respecting those interrupts as carefully as you devise what you do?
 Reflect without rush to this “light” anecdote:

 Leave space for things to happen!
 Good advice for us Europeans.
 When you design your better mousetrap and bait it with cheese, leave room for the mouse too, advised Saki [9].